-After Padman, now a 30-year-old bag woman: Anisha Nichani's Svachh mission
+After Padman, now a 30-year-old bag woman: Anisha Nichani's Svacch mission

 "People ask me why we make our (sanitary napkin) disposal bags with newspapers.
 Nobody realizes what sanitation workers go through when they segregate such waste," she explains.

 Disposing of a sanitary napkin in India involves many steps.
 Wash, wrap, double wrap in plastic bag or just wrap and throw it discreetly into the dustbin or in a dumpyard.
 These mini-pockets, however, do not come with a disclaimer – that they carry an array of diseases that could afflict those who come in contact with it.
-Enter Anisha Nichani’s Svachh which provides a disclaimer, a safe space for disposal and a breather for waste segregators.
+Enter Anisha Nichani’s Svacch which provides a disclaimer, a safe space for disposal and a breather for waste segregators.

 Anisha's all-women team understands this problem from the ground level and is working towards eliminating it one step at a time with just the help of newspapers.
 “People ask me why we make our disposal bags with newspapers.
 Nobody realizes what sanitation workers go through when they segregate such waste.
 What if they open the packet thinking it is just normal waste?” asks the 30-year-old from Chennai.
-Her Svachh bags avoid this by sporting a visible image of a sanitary napkin.
+Her Svacch bags avoid this by sporting a visible image of a sanitary napkin.
 That it is a napkin bag is also written in Hindi, English and Tamil.

 When a query about the paper’s wear and tear pops up, she instantly clarifies that the packet is made up of three layers of newspapers and bound with an adhesive tape.

-Svachh’s journey
+Svacch’s journey

 Recalling her journey, Anisha says it all began when she wanted to come up with something that would empower underprivileged women.
 This was when the topic of ‘menstrual hygiene’ struck her.
 “Not everyone is blessed with the support to leave their house and get a job and I wanted to make them earn their livelihood while also not affecting their daily duties,” she says and asks an important question, “When so much of emphasis is given to menstrual hygiene, do we realise what happens when we dispose a soiled napkin?”